Shot of an unrecognizable pregnant woman sitting on a bed and holding her belly in her bedroom at home

 What about diabetes?

 Your body processes the food you eat into nutrients and energy.
 Diabetes occurs when your body cannot regulate the amount of glucose in your blood through its normal insulin production.
-Unlike Type 1 diabetes, which occurs in childhood, or Type 2 diabetes, which can occur at any age, gestational diabetes presents during pregnancy.
+Unlike Type 1 diabetes, which is generally diagnosed in childhood, or Type 2 diabetes, which can be diagnosed at any age, gestational diabetes presents during pregnancy.

 As part of your pregnancy care, you will undergo initial glucose level screenings to ensure you are within a normal range.
-You will be asked to take the screening between the 24th and 28th week of pregnancy.
-Symptoms of gestational diabetes can include fatigue, increased urination, snoring, excessive thirst, and an increased weight gain for the birthing parent and baby.
+You will be asked to take the screening between the 24th and 28th week of pregnancy, unless you’re high risk and need to be screened even earlier.
+Most people have no symptoms of gestational diabetes, which is why screening is so important for everyone.

 Sources